Home Ā» Home Ā» Overrated Perennial Plants

 Alternatives to Tulips

-Plant daffodils instead of tulips.
+Plant daffodils instead of tulips!
+I love daffodils!
 Daffodils will multiply over the years and no critter likes to eat them.
 There are also tons of other spring blooming bulbs that can replace the overrated tulips in your gardens.

 #3 Short Blooming Perennial – Irises

-#4 Roses Are Definitely An Overrated Flower Garden Plant
+#4 Roses Voted An Overrated Flower Garden Plant

 What If You Really Want Roses In Your Garden Anyway

 In the May/June 2020 edition of the Northern Gardener magazine, there is an article entitled, “Ensuring a Rosy Future.”
 The article discusses a 10-year trial on several rose varieties conducted in Minnesota.
 I wish I could link the article here, but since it’s a magazine subscription, I cannot.
-It’s a really good article and it totally talked me into trying one or two of the winning, winter hardy roses in my gardens.
-I’m holding out hope that I can grow roses.
-Lol!
+It’s a really good article.
+Perhaps there’s hope for northerners who dream of growing roses!
 By the way, if you garden in zones 3, 4 or 5, I highly recommend Northern Gardener magazine.

 If you have mostly shady gardens and you’re just starting out, you can bet everyone will recommend hostas.
-I really hesitated putting hostas on this list, but they were mentioned several times in the survey so I’m including them.
-Yes, I agree, there are about 3 varieties of hosta that are way overrated and over used.
+I really hesitated putting hostas on this list, but they were mentioned several times in the survey, so I’m including them.
+Yes, I agree, there are about 3 varieties of hosta that are way overrated, but mostly, overused.
 They include, royal standard, lancifolia and the green variegated variety.

 However, there are so many beautiful varieties of hosta available.
 If you have some of these over used varieties of hostas in your shade gardens and are sick to death of them, start replacing them with some more eye catching varieties.
 There are also lots and lots of other shade garden plants that you can use in place of hostas.
 Check out: Perennials to Jazz Up Your Shade Garden and Made in the Shade Gardens when you’ve finished up here.